Macroom Castle: Gatehouse

-The gatehouse is an imposing medieval-romantic theatrical folly.
+The gatehouse is a medieval-romantic theatrical folly.
 Robert Hedges Eyre had it built before 1824.
 It consists of an arched passage surmounted by a guard chamber and flanked by two round turrets (towers).
 Stretches of crenulated walls are attached to either side.
 They end against neighbouring houses.
 Most of this ensemble is built from grey rubble stone, except the front of the guard chamber which looks like ashlar but is only a facing formed by plates of slate.
 Two cannons stand on pedestals before the gate.

 Castle ruin

 The castle ruin consists of a tower and the remains of the castle's west-wing.
 The tower is square and has three levels.
 It is crowned by crenulations.
 Its core probably dates from an earlier castle of which it formed the north-west corner, but its windows with their square hood moulds and the crenulations date from the 19th century.

 The main body of the residence was a three-story, six by three-bay block that formed the castle's south-wing.
 This building had been fashioned before 1750 by filling the gap between two older square or rectangular towers of similar height and reorganising the resulting house inside and outside.
 Its front looked out over the once extensive park (demesne) that stretched southward along the river.
 This house was entirely demolished in 1967 after it had been burned in 1922 and had become derelict and unstable.
-It once dominated the town's skyline by its height and shear size as can be seen on old photos.
+It once dominated the town's skyline by its height and sheer size as can be seen on old photos.
 Its place is now occupied by the modern wing of the Bishop McEgan College.

 The castle's west-wing once linked the surviving tower to the now missing main residential block.
 It seems to have been entirely built or rebuilt in the 19th century.
 It was partially demolished.
 Only the western facade survives and still looks out over the river.
 It has five bays.
 The central bay forms a projecting break-front that has a gate with a pointed arch and a crow-stepped gable.
 The windows have square hood moulds.
 Stepped crenulations run along the top (see image).